o2r-project/erc-spec/docs/spec/index.md

 ### R Markdown main file

 The ERC's _main file_ for R-based analyses SHOULD be [R Markdown](http://rmarkdown.rstudio.com/).

+If the main file is R Markdown, it SHOULD include basic metadata in its [YAML front matter](https://rmarkdown.rstudio.com/html_document_format.html#overview): author(s), title, date, et cetera.

 The main document SHOULD NOT contain code that loads pre-computed results from files, but conduct all analyses, even costly ones, during document weaving.